GrandeJames/GrandeJames.github.io/projects/etch-a-sketch.md

   - HTML
   - CSS
   - JavaScript
-summary: "A website I developed from The Odin Project.
-I practiced using HTML, CSS, and JavaScript together."
+summary: "A website I developed that lets you sketch by coloring the grid you hover with your mouse pointer."
 ---

 <img class="img-fluid" src="../img/etch-a-sketch-full.png">